Skip to content

 *Students admitted after these dates can still be offered scholarships upon admission to SMSU.

 By clicking on the links below, you can view the award amounts and criteria.
-If you have questions about scholarship criteria, awards, or applying, please contact Director of Admission Charlotte Wahle or (800)-642-0684 ext 6286.
+If you have questions about scholarship criteria, awards, or the application process, please contact the Director of Admission, Charlotte Wahle, at (800) 642-0684 ext.
+6286.

-The Mustang Scholarship Program is a broad and inclusive scholarship program that benefits all students who meet the scholarship criteria.
+The Mustang Scholarship Program is a broad, inclusive scholarship that benefits all students who meet the eligibility criteria.

 FAFSA Information

-The Free Application for Federal Student Aid (FAFSA) is available to U.S. citizens and eligible noncitizens to assist them in paying for their college education.
-The application process is the same for traditional, non-traditional, dependent and independent applicants.
+The Free Application for Federal Student Aid (FAFSA) is available to U.S. citizens and eligible noncitizens to help them pay for their college education.
+The application process is the same for traditional, non-traditional, dependent, and independent applicants.

 SMSU FAFSA Code is: 002375